 The MassTransfer Block refers to a set of core (general education ) requirements, consisting of 34 college-level credits.
 These credits, when completed together with a 2.0 or higher GPA, fully transfer to any Massachusetts public higher education institution, even if you don't have your associate's degree.
 These credits also satisfy the core (general education) requirements at any other Massachusetts public higher education institution, with the receiving institution being able to add no more than six additional credits/two courses.

 For participants in the MassTransfer program, the Bridgewater State University application fee is waived.
 For additional information on this program, please visit the MassTransfer section on Transfer Central at http://www.bridgew.edu/admissions-aid/transfer-central/massachusetts-tra....

-For students interested in pursuing a degree in the evening, Bridgewater offers the following evening degree programs: Accounting & Finance, Art, Communication Studies, Criminal Justice, Economics, English, Management, Psychology, Sociology and Special Education (Teachers of Students with Moderate Disabilities (PreK-8 or 5-12) concentration.
+For students interested in pursuing a degree in the evening, Bridgewater offers the following evening baccalaureate degree programs: Accounting & Finance, Art, Communication Studies, Criminal Justice, Economics, English, Management, Psychology, Sociology and Special Education (Teachers of Students with Moderate Disabilities (PreK-8 or 5-12) concentration.

-Evening students may choose from three evening applications: new freshman, transfer or joint admissions.
-Please review the admission requirements for freshman, transfer and joint admissions listed above to determine the application which best describes your status.
+Evening students may choose from two evening applications: new freshman, or transfer admissions.
+Please review the admission requirements for freshman and transfer admissions listed above to determine the application which best describes your status.